yureiiko/david_internship_report/rapport.md

 ## **Schéma 1 :** Structure de la plateforme de données Polluscope
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <img class="resize" src="schemasite.jpg" heigh="11974" width="5412" style="transform:rotate(90deg);">

 <div style="page-break-after: always"></div>

+## **Fichier 1 :** Fichier README du dépôt github contenant le code source de la plateforme Polluscope

+    # Polluscope

+    The code in the main branch can be used on any device with python3 and all packages installed.

+    **Required Packages :**
+    - flask
+    - flask_session
+    - pathlib
+    - pandas
+    - werkzeug.utils
+    - datetime
+    - pyscopg2
+    - configparser
+    - gunicorn

+    It's important to modifie lines in the file ```database.ini``` to make possible a connection to your own PostgreSQL database.
+SQL queries in the file ```creation.sql``` will create all necessary tables in your data base.
+Use queries in ```delete.sql``` to erase all tables and in ```insert_basic.sql``` to create an admin user for the platform.

+    Before launch the application for the first time, be sure that all data repositories in ```data``` folder are empty.
+Before launch the app check the ```data``` repository contains all repositories in the following list and create them else :
+    - actris
+    - ae51
+    - aethalometer
+    - cairsens
+    - canarin
+    - diams
+    - flow
+    - report
+    - tablet_activity
+    - tablet_event
+    - tablet_gps
+    - teom

+    To launch the web application on the computer in development mod you have to run the python file ```app.py```.

+    To launch the web application on a server for deployement, you have to use the command ```gunicorn --bind 0.0.0.0:5000 app:app```

+    **Unfonctional pages :**
+    - canarinTeom
+    - canarinFidas
+    - cairsensActris
+    - ae51Aethalometer

+<div style="page-break-after: always"></div>